Ignaz Stojanich

-Ignaz Stojanich von Selin also written Ignaz Stoianich (Serbian Cyrillic: Игнатије Стојанић; Military Frontier, around 1741 - Agram, Habsburg Empire, 23 December 1807) was an Austrian general-major of Serbian origin. who is best remembered for participating in the quelling of a revolution in Transylyvania in 1784.
+Ignaz Stojanich von Selin also written Ignaz Stoianich (Military Frontier, around 1741 - Agram, Habsburg Empire, 23 December 1807) was an Austrian general-major.

+He participated in the quelling of a Revolt of Horea, Cloșca and Crișan in Transylvania in 1784.

+In 1798 Stojanich commanded the Petrovaradin Krajina Infantry Regiment no. 9 of the Slavonian Generalat of the Military Frontier, headquartered in Mitrovica.

 After receiving a high rank in the military it was customary for the recipient Ignaz Stojanich to have his social status elevated.
 On 17 July 1801, he became a baron with the predicate "von Selin".

 He retired from the military in 1807, the year he died on 23 December in Agram, now Zagreb.